 Make sure you have personal and ‘due diligence’ information ready for your application, including:

-- Details and documents outlining your company’s activities (this can include brochures, websites, invoice and contract examples)
+- Details and documents outlining your company’s activities (this can include brochures, websites, invoices and contract examples)

 - Information about customers and suppliers of the company